idan132/Endpoint_Enumerator/README.md

 # Endpoint_Enumerator
-The ultimate endpoint enumerator tool
+The ultimate endpoint enumeration tool
+Just pick a target, run the tool and it will do everything for you :)